Last Updated on May 22, 2023

 Sandboarding as we know it gained popularity in the early 2000s and is today widely practiced in many locations worldwide, but the origins of this sport may date back thousands of years.

-History of Sandboarding
+The History of Sandboarding

 Was sand surfing a thing in Ancient Egypt?

 Ancient Egyptians loved sports and there are many hieroglyphics depicting people running, swimming, and playing ball sports.
-There seems to be evidence of an activity that consisted in gliding down sand dunes using a board-like device, but it is impossible to tell for sure whether sandboarding originated then.
+Some claim that there is evidence of an activity that consisted in gliding down sand dunes using a board-like device, but it is impossible to tell for sure whether sandboarding originated then.

 Origins of modern sandboarding